orhanayd/no-redis/README.md

 3. This continues until there's enough space for the new item
 4. The eviction count is tracked in statistics (`evictionCount`)

+**Performance Optimization**: LFU and TTL policies leverage the existing LRU map structure, checking only the first 20 least-recently-used items instead of scanning all keys.
+This avoids `Object.keys()` which creates a huge array in memory, providing true O(1) complexity without any memory allocation overhead.

 #### Example: Memory Pressure Handling

 ```javascript